tritonro/cse15l-lab-reports/lab2.md

 ![Screenshot of server printing the formatted query "Please give me an A !"](images/server_ss1.png)<!--- Code-->

 The methods in my code that are called include:
-- the main method in StringServer.java,
+- the main method
-- start in Server.java
 - handleRequest in StringServer.java
-- handle in Server.java

 What are the relevant arguments to those methods, and the values of any relevant fields of the class?

+The relevant argument given to the main method is an array containing a single string, which should be parsable as an integer.
+This integer specifies the port number on which to run the server.

+Code executed in the Server.java file provided in lab 2 ...

 How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 ![Screenshot of server printing an error message](images/server_ss2.png)